cvvergara/pgrouting/doc/topology/topology-functions.rst

 .. official-start

+- :doc:`pgr_degree` - Returns a set of vertices and corresponding count of incidet edges to the vertex.

 The following functions modify the database directly therefore the user must have special permissions given by the administrators to use them.